Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 They had been hacked.
 And whoever hacked them had gained access to the smaller company's contracts and future deals.

-Lawyers for News Corp ultimately acknowledged in court that the hack had come from inside News America Marketing but said they could not determine who had committed or commissioned it.
+Lawyers for News Corp. ultimately acknowledged in court that the hack had come from inside News America Marketing but said they could not determine who had committed or commissioned it.

 For nearly two years, News America sent press releases of their big announcements, new contracts and recent hires to the homes of Floorgraphics staffers to erode morale.
-News Corp hired away a significant swath of the smaller company's sales force, according to former Floorgraphics employees who spoke to NPR.
+News Corp. hired away a significant swath of the smaller company's sales force, according to former Floorgraphics employees who spoke to NPR.

 People at the smaller company wondered if the addresses had been part of what had been hacked.
 In court proceedings, the Rebhs accused Gary Henderson, a former Floorgraphics executive hired away by News America, of playing the key role.
 Later they accused Henderson of perjuring himself during his testimony.
-Lawyers for News Corp countered that he could have gotten addresses from a holiday card database.
+Lawyers for News Corp. countered that he could have gotten addresses from a holiday card database.
 Henderson did not respond to four messages by phone and email seeking comment for this story.

 The brothers complained to anyone they could commandeer on Capitol Hill and in the U.S. Justice Department.
 Scott Christie, who headed hacking prosecutions in the U.S. Attorney's office for New Jersey, gave the green light for an investigation.
 When Christie departed the office for a job in the private sector, his replacement, Kevin O'Dowd, took over the case.